vault27/Foundation/paloalto.md

 - CRL
 - OCSP - takes precedence over CRL

-## Service routes

-- Device > Setup > Services > Global > Service Route Configuration
-- Can be customized for VSYS
-- Modification of an Interface IP Address to a different IP address or Address Object will not update a corresponding Service Route Source Address
-- You can configure IPv4, IPv6 and Destination Service Route
-- You chhose service and configure Source Interface and Source IP address
-- By default mgmt interface is used for all service communications: DNS, LDAP, updates...
-- It can be configured via any interface separatly for every service route
-- Can be configured per VSYS
-- By default VSYS inherits settings from global
-- You can select a virtual router for a service route in a virtual system; you cannot select the egress interface
-- Destination service routes are available under the Global tab only
-- You can use a destination service route to add a customized redirection of a service that is not supported on the customized list of services
-- A destination service route is a way to set up routing to override the FIB route table.
-Any settings in the destination service routes override the route table entries.
-They could be related or unrelated to any service

 ## Management Profiles

 - Network > Network Profiles > Interface Mgmt